 If at any time one party wants to involve their insurance company, the chances are likely that yours will get involved as well.Prepare for the worst-case scenario even if you’re hoping for the best.
-Here are three things to keep in mind:
+Here are five things to keep in mind:

 1. Think Safety First